TheCloudlessSky/Ignite/README.md

             {
                 "style/**/*.less"                   // The default stylesheet compressor uses DotLess.
             })
-            .Build(routes);                         // Let MVC handle requests to these routes.
+            .Map(routes);                           // Let MVC handle requests to these routes.

         // Other routes would go here...
     }